nialredha/ExploreDSP/applications/reverberation/README.md

 ## TODO
 1. Optimize fast convolution and the FFT (e.g precompile bit-reversed indexes for multiple FFT calls)
-2. Run benchmarks on FFT
-3. Truly understand why multiplication in frequency domain is equivalent to a convolution in time domain.
+2. Truly understand why multiplication in frequency domain is equivalent to a convolution in time domain.

 ## Next Steps